 Why Do You Need Password Protect on 7Zip?

-The password protect on 7Zip is useful when you have important files on a shared computer.
+The password protects on 7Zip is useful when you have important files on a shared computer.
 This will make your personal or business documents only accessible by you and you alone.

 This is also helpful when you are trying to send ZIP files through email or any messaging platform.
 The password protect on 7Zip will help keep the files secured and accessible to its intended recipient only.
 To share the password that can open the protected file, try sending it through a different platform like through text message or a different messaging app.